 Attendees will be expected to join in with these games, with the emphasis on having fun and playing with these concepts in a safe environment.

 This course is applicable for any and all members of an agile software development team.
 The skills provided will be useful in life as well as in a professional context.
-As such, this course has no set pre-requisites and is valuable for all experience levels.
+As such, this course has no set pre-requisites and is suitable for improvisers with all levels of experience.

-Those who may get even more benefit would be those attendees who have the responsibility for leading an agile team, such as scrum masters, product owners or agile coaches.
+Those who may get even more benefit would be those attendees who have the responsibility for leading an agile team, such as scrum masters, product owners, agile coaches or trainers.